-*Capital One 360 – Primary checking, savings, money market accounts.
-Current APY 0.20%, 0.75%, 1.20% respectively.
+Capital One 360 – Primary checking, four savings, one money market.
 These accounts make up the backbone of the conservative Warcken finances.
-We use the checking account for direct deposits and our monthly budget, the savings for our annual budget, and the money market for next year’s budget and investments.
 We love the high rates and the ease of transferring money between these and outside accounts, plus they offer free withdrawals from Allpoint ATMs.

 Google Drive – I use these spreadsheets for everything- the budget, my exercise routine, financial goals- and I love being able to access and edit them from my phone as well as the computer.
 We never use cash so it’s easy to manually track all our spending by entering everything into a spreadsheet, and categorizing said spending so I know just what we spend every month on gas, groceries, travel, etc.

 Mint – I don’t personally care for the budgeting feature of Mint, but I use this to quickly assess our situation, and to see if any credit cards have balances that need paid off.
 I like being able to see all our accounts at once.

 Personal Capital– I use this specifically to track our net worth.
 Its charts and grafts are very pretty, they send me notifications to let me know our portfolio has increased, even though I’m not working.
 Mmm, I love it.